23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 It now works much better than before but still isnt perfect.
 While training for this commit I also trained the cross eyes to appear for angery eyebrows but that barely worked so I went back over it.

 My next step is to add my animation code.

+4/6/23

+My animation from project one has now been added.